 - Travel sickness and nausea: Peppermint

-If you could only choose 3, the winning trio of the travel health kit are:
+If you could only choose 3 oils for summer, the winning trio of the travel health kit are:

 The indispensable one is definitely Lavender (Lavandula angustofolia)